UnstableDesign/AdaCAD/docs/howtouse/getting-started.md

 sidebar_position: 1
 ---
 # Getting Started
 <p>Welcome to AdaCAD.
-This resources on this page will give you an overview of the interface and a few tips on how to get started drafting.
-There are three primary ways to go about drafting with AdaCAD.
-First, you can add <i>operations</i> that generate and combine drafts in particular ways.
-You can connect these operations together to make more complex structures and drafts.
-Second, you can design graphically, by drawing shapes onto the screen and manually overlaying them or moving them to create new graphical shapes.
-Third, you can use the select tool to create an empty draft, expand it, and then draw manually draw in the drawdown (or threading, tieup and treadling if you're using a floor loom).</p>
+The resources on this page will give you an overview of the interface and a few tips on how to get started drafting.</p>

 # What is AdaCAD?
-AdaCAD is a parametric design tools for making woven drafts.
-It supports a designer in creating drafts by connecting different operations into a model or pipeline that results in drafts.
-It currently supports outputs and representations for Jacquard, Floor, and Direct-Tieup Loom.
+AdaCAD is a [parametric design](./glossary/parametric-design) tool for making woven [drafts](./glossary/draft).
+While most drafting software starts with a blank canvas that the designer fills in their structures, AdaCAD works differently by "growing" a draft from the ground up: starting from structures and arranging them into more complex structural and visual designs.
+Essentially, it lets you create little workflows that "grow" designs based on a set of rules you define.
+Its programming for weaving and it makes explicit the inherently algorithmic nature of draft making.
+It  supports the creation of drafts for [Jacquard](./glossary/jacquard-loom), [Harness](./glossary/harness-loom), and [Direct Tie or Dobby](./glossary/direct-tie-loom) Looms.

-# Where to Use It
+# How to Get the Software
 AdaCAD is accessible online:
 - stable release of the tool at [https://adacad.org/](https://adacad.org/).
 - beta release of our most recent developments at [https://adacad-beta-fa4dc.web.app/](https://adacad-beta-fa4dc.web.app/)

 # Tutorials
-For more information about the project and user guides, visit [https://adacad.unstable.design/](https://adacad.unstable.design/) or our [YouTube Channel](https://www.youtube.com/playlist?list=PLy2lIjrar_02XiqfJG8kLpeWOyCtDXeFJ)
+For more information about the project and user guides, explore projects in our  [learn](/docs/category/learn/) category or on our [YouTube Channel](https://www.youtube.com/playlist?list=PLy2lIjrar_02XiqfJG8kLpeWOyCtDXeFJ)